atsta/GraphColoring/README.md

 # GraphColoring

-Solution to the Graph Coloring problem using a Pregel-like algotithm in Apache Spark
+Solution to the Graph Coloring problem using a Pregel-like algorithm in Apache Spark

 Setup and execution
 * install _virtual-box_ and _vagrant_